 Gamespeak is controlled via the PlayStation 4 controller's D-Pad.
 Up is "Hello", Right is "Follow Me", Down is "Wait" and - from Exoddus - Left is "All O'Ya" which makes speaking to more than one Mudokon much easier.

 If players hold down R2, the D-pad doubles up for the second set of GameSpeak actions, such as laughs, whistles and - yes - farts.

 Yes.
 Although there're options on the Pause menu to do this (just tap the OPTION button) if you press the DualShock 4 Touchpad in for a second it'll QuickSave, and if you hold it in for 2 seconds it'll load your last QuickSave.

 How can I buy the game?
 Is it a digital download?

 It is.
-New 'n' Tasty will be available for PlayStation 4 from the PlayStation Store from the 22nd of July in the USA, and the 23rd in Europe.
+New 'n' Tasty is available for PlayStation 4 from the PlayStation Store.
 We'll be announcing the release dates for the other formats in due course.